kswoll/someta/README.md

 # Introduction
 What is this library?
 It aims to be a swiss-army knife toolkit for easy meta programming in C# built on the back of the [Fody](https://github.com/Fody/Fody) engine.
+It offers the ability to intercept methods, properties, and events; inject fields into classes, and add inject code inside constructors.

 ## Installation